PatricioNapoli/gema/README.md

 * Performance Test
 * Project badges

-These tests should be performed through CI in Host machine, so as to use it in every repo.
+These tests should be performed through CI in Host machine container (git pull from container?), so as to reuse it in every repo.